austozi/selfhosted/filebrowser/README.md

 ### User accounts

 This application needs to be configured manually on first use.
 To do so, navigate to the instance in the web browser (e.g. https://filebrowser.example.com) and follow the on-screen instructions to set up a user account.
 The default account username and password are both **admin**.
+Be sure to change these upon first successful login.

 ### fail2ban